Crustless Pumpkin Pie – Gluten-Free

 • Preheat oven to 350 degrees F.

-• Butter a 9 -inch pie dish and about 6 1/2-cup ramekins or a larger, 10-inch pie dish.
+• Butter a 9-inch pie dish and six 1/2-cup ramekins, or use a larger 10-inch pie dish.

 • Add eggs, egg yolks, and vanilla extract.
 Whisk until fully combined.

-• Add pumpkin puree, cream, and melted butter.
-Whisk until fully combined.
+• Add pumpkin puree, cream, and melted butter, then whisk until combined.
 Use a rubber spatula to clean the sides and bottom of the bowl.

 • Add the mixture to the prepared pie dish.